duecoder/Py_Game/README.md

 # Py_Game
-Learning about Python Classes I had an ideia of creating a simple game, to train and execute somethings that I've learned in python so far.
+While learning about Python, I had an ideia of creating a simple game, to train and execute somethings that I've learned in python so far.

 In this project/game, there are 3 people with some info: job, birth month, and favorite food.
 These info are not shown, only some tips about them.